Aspherical manifolds with boundary: The classification of compact, aspherical manifolds with abelian fundamental group

-In the case of the trivial group (which is abelian!) the result is well-known: the boundary of a compact contractible manifold is a homology sphere and the boundary map from the set of homeomorphism classes of compact contractible $n$-manifolds to homeomorphism classes of $(n-1)$-homology spheres is bijective (see the discussion in Section 21.3.2 of \cite{BKKPR}).
+In the case of the trivial group (which is a duality group!) the result is well-known: the boundary of a compact contractible manifold is a homology sphere and the boundary map from the set of homeomorphism classes of compact contractible $n$-manifolds to homeomorphism classes of $(n-1)$-homology spheres is bijective (see the discussion in Section 21.3.2 of \cite{BKKPR}).
 The deepest result used is the result of Freedman \cite{Fr} that every homology 3-sphere bounds a contractible 4-manifold.

 Freedman-Quinn (see 11.6A in \cite{FQ}) prove an analog of this in dimension 4 for fundamental group $\Z$: they show that the boundary map from the set of homeomorphism classes of compact aspherical 4-manifolds with infinite cyclic fundamental group to the set of homeomorphism classes of closed 3-manifolds $N$ equipped with a map $\pi_1N \to \Z$ whose infinite cyclic cover has the homology of $S^2$ is a bijection.

-As far as we know, only the cases of trivial and infinite cyclic fundamental group have been considered in the literature, although Shmuel Weinberger outlined to us an alternate approach to our existence results below.
+As far as we know, only the cases of trivial and infinite cyclic fundamental group have been considered in the literature.

 Our first lemma determines the possibilities for the homology of the boundary of a compact aspherical $n$-manifold with abelian fundamental group.
 One conclusion is that the boundary has the $\Z[\Z^k]$-homology of $S^{n-k-1} \times T^k$, equivalently that the boundary has a $\Z^k$-cover with the homology of $S^{n-k-1}$.
+The proof of the lemma is omitted.